Join Us

 Microprocessor vs Microcontroller Operating Systems

-Having Linux on an embedded system allows you to easily do in software what would be nearly impossible using a bare-metal approach.
+Running Linux on an embedded system allows complex tasks to be managed in software, tasks that would be nearly impossible using a bare-metal approach.

-Note: MCU’s can technically run a true operating system, but it is not commonly done, and I will not discuss that use case.
+Note: MCUs can technically run a true operating system, but it is uncommon, so I won't cover that scenario here.

 Why is Designing with Microprocessors Difficult?

-Finally, getting Linux up and running can be an awful experience.
-It is nearly 100% dependent on vendor support.
-Common Linux distributions are Ubuntu/Debian, Yocto, and BuildRoot.
+Finally, setting up Linux can be challenging, heavily reliant on vendor support.
+Common Linux distributions include Ubuntu/Debian, Yocto, and BuildRoot.

 Dealing with Real-Time Requirements